Wests Tigers Captain

 “I’ve come to the realisation that with the image I have I can hopefully help others into the game of Wheelchair Rugby League and grow the game.”

-A NSW and Australia representative, James Tamou is currently Captain of the Penrith Panthers in the NRL.
+A NSW and Australia representative, James Tamou is currently Captain of the Wests Tigers in the NRL.

-In addition to his footballing commitments, James is extremely passionate about helping others and wants to give back to the Rugby League community through his role as an Wheelchair Rugby League Ambassador.
+In addition to his footballing commitments, James is extremely passionate about helping others and wants to give back to the Rugby League community through his role as a Wheelchair Rugby League Ambassador.

 He has a personal connection to the sport –his brother suffered a serious neck injury which doctors initially feared would leave him permanently wheelchair-bound.
 Although he walked from hospital, the recovery process is ongoing.